pytroll/fcidecomp/documentation/solution-design/source/packaging_and_deployment.rst

 Packaging process
 ~~~~~~~~~~~~~~~~~

+Three conda packages are released: one for Linux and two for Windows (32-bit and 64-bit).

 GitLab CI/CD pipelines to compile, build, test and upload the conda packages to EUMETSAT Anaconda repository are
 implemented.

-Two GitLab runners are implemented, one with a Docker executor on Linux and the other with a Shell executor on Windows.
+Three GitLab runners are implemented to run the pipelines: one with a Docker executor on Linux and the
+other two with Shell executors on Windows 64-bit, where one of these two is configured to compile the package at
+32-bit (**:TBC:**).